csv4211/modman-steam-LethalCompany-by-csv4211/README_us.md

 ## In case of error

+If you find an error, report it to our Discord server https://discord.gg/M7bkpzMHBm
 If you find an error, it is preferable to collect as much information as possible.
 You can also contact me personally: dragon13_76 (discord)